cs-amy/project-codebase/README.md

 1. Python 3.9
 2. PyTorch 2.0+
-3. TensorFlow 2.0+ (optional)
+3. TensorFlow 2.0+
-4. Tesseract OCR engine (system dependency)
-   - Ubuntu/Debian: `sudo apt-get install tesseract-ocr`
-   - macOS: `brew install tesseract`
-   - Windows: Download and install from [GitHub](https://github.com/UB-Mannheim/tesseract/wiki)
-5. Download the regular character dataset from the link provided above
+4. Download the regular character dataset from the link provided above
-6. Download all the fonts in the fonts/fonts_obfuscated.txt file on your computer
+5. Download all the fonts in the fonts/fonts_obfuscated.txt file on your computer

 ### Installation